ZiQiLN/macOS-For-Asus-ROG-GL553VD/README.md

 # GL553VD MacOS

+> I've moved to MacBook Pro, and I'm no longer maintaining this configuration, still...
+If somebody needs a help with Hackintosh I would be open to help.

 Hackintosh configuration for **ASUS GL533VD** based on **OpenCore**.
 For stable version which is tested and working on **Catalina 10.15.3** refer to `streamline/stable` brach.
 This configuration is in progress and I do not recommend using it until there will be a `v2.0` release tag.

 ![cover](./assets/cover.jpg)